 And remember too that I can always make any of these cars my own by adding some of those special touches.
 Now when I was much younger, I dreamt about “cool” stuff like adding neon lights under my car, an obnoxiously loud subwoofer, or those kits to make flames shoot out of your exhaust pipe(s).
 I’d like to say I’ve grown out of that stuff, but really my tastes have just changed some.
 I still like obnoxious things.
 I’d like to install black lights in the car’s cabin just ‘cos I think they’re sexy.
 I’d love to set up a CB radio to talk to truckers while on road trips but that is also connected to a hidden PA so I can scream at jaywalkers.
 I used to want to install a big rig truck horn just because I thought it would be funny and unexpected.
 Nowadays, people install train horns, and even cruise ship horns.
 Go look on YouTube and see.
 I know there are a lot of reasons why that is a very bad idea.
 But I still want to do it.
 I mean imagine unleashing that on one of those urban brazen jaywalkers that look you in the eye challengingly even as they fuck you out of your right of way.
 Makes me giddy to think of it.
 I wouldn’t mind a crosshair hood ornament for pedestrians.
 I remember when I was more into funk, I wanted to cover my car with mirrors like a giant disco ball, where all you’d see is blinding light as I rolled down the street, but I don’t guess that would be legal.
 I heard the Loco Gringos had a Cadillac Hearse with — among many other decorations — a tequila bottle mohawk.
 If I were a bigger drinker, I could go for that.
 I also used to think it would be cool to have a replica of the ceiling of the Sistine Chapel airbrushed on my car’s own ceiling, maybe so that the hands of Michelangelo’s God and Adam touched at the dome light.
 Yeah, I was a weird kid.

 A small digression… Prior to the Town Car, I used to drive a burgundy 1990 Chrysler Le Baron convertible.
 The Mopar family isn’t exactly known for reliability.
 My previous cars (an inherited Fifth Avenue, then a turbo-charged New Yorker) were both Chryslers and did not last long.
 But good old Le Baron managed exactly 155,432 miles before I parked him for good.
 I chose to donate him to PETA through a third party car donation program.
 That was when the troubles began.
 The donation company came with a tow truck, but decided first to try to start Le Baron.
 He would not start.
 Then they took a full jump box to charge him to get him to start… but the moment they touched it to Le Baron, it was immediately drained and rendered useless, something the tow truck driver had never seen.
 They eventually got it onto the truck.
 I later heard that they managed to lose the pink slip, which I had 100% for sure given them.
 Could be coincidence, but I prefer to think that these events were examples of Le Baron’s curse.
 The final proof?
 Well, I took my plates off Le Baron, for use on my next car.
 They were then registered to that new car.
-Years later, I found out from the city of San Francisco that there was a recent parking ticket attributed to my licence plate number, in a neighborhood I never go to.
+Years later, I found out from the city of San Francisco that there was a recent parking ticket attributed to my license plate number, in a neighborhood I never go to.
 In researching the ticket, it was attributed to a burgundy two-door sedan.
 So to recap… I donate a burgundy two-door sedan in the East Bay, physically removing and re-registering the plates to a black four-door.
 Years later in SF, I am informed I received a ticket on a date and place I was not at, attributed to my same (and still current) license plate number, matching my old car’s description.
 Could the DMV mistakenly have re-issued my plate number to my old (and I guess refurbished?)
 Le Baron such that there are two cars on the road with the same plates?
 And that they’d get (and not pay) a parking ticket in the city I just so happen to have moved to?
 It all seems impossible.
 I maintain it was… the ghost of Le Baron!!!

 Incidentally, I feel like I could and should write some memories of my first three cars, which are flooding back to me even as I type this.
 Perhaps that’ll come in the future.
 At that time, you’ll read about how we used to pick up roadside junk or even race the unsuspecting using passing gear.
 The massive disco mirror ball I had hanging from the rear view.
 Or how the New Yorker could talk (his voice was immortalized in the song “Malfunction“).
 Or how Le Baron’s passenger door fell off, while its ragged rag top admitted more spiders than you would believe… which I had strategies to address (e.g. a tee-ball bat, a spray bottle of “Spider-B-Gone,” etc.), and only once nearly crashed the car when startled by an eight-legged hellion.
 Ah, but another time.